flap152/laravel-dusk-mocking/README.md

+# About this fork:
+Forked this package to allow a few things:
+- NOT fake Eloquen Model Events when usung EventFake: The idea, by convention, is to only use Model Events to "fix" basic stuff on Models, not trigger side effects, that should be done with specific Event Classes.
+For example, you could have a user_id and user_name column you want to sync upon save, or to ensure a default value or an important relation is set on save/update when referential integrity is not implemented in the DB.
+You - usually - want those to still occur when faking Events.
+But you don't want to trigger an Email notification or a Job to be queued
+- While we're at it, do not fake spatie/laravel-state package StateChanged Events for the same reasons.
+Reserv listening to those for "coherence/integrity" and low-level reasons, then dispatch specific Events for side-efects
+- Also, hopefully add more Fakes/Mocks as closure serialization appears to be coming/supported on laravel 9?
+- Then, make those fake / don't fake exceptions configurable, bakcward compatible... and make a PR to the repo. ;-)

 # Laravel Dusk Mocking [![Build Status](https://travis-ci.org/NoelDeMartin/laravel-dusk-mocking.svg?branch=master)](https://travis-ci.org/NoelDeMartin/laravel-dusk-mocking) [![Github Actions Status](https://github.com/noeldemartin/laravel-dusk-mocking/workflows/Testing/badge.svg)](https://github.com/noeldemartin/laravel-dusk-mocking/actions)

 When running browser tests with Laravel Dusk, [it is not possible](https://github.com/laravel/dusk/issues/152) to mock facades like [it is usually done](https://laravel.com/docs/mocking) for http tests.
 This package aims to provide that functionality.
 However, it does so by doing some workarounds.
 It is recommended to read the [Disclaimer](#disclaimer) (and in particular the [Limitations](#limitations)) before using it.